-Voice of the Children, a member of Girls Not Brides: The Global Partnership to End Child Marriage and a member of the Child Rights Coalition Malaysia, about the situation of child marriage in Malaysia.
+Voice of the Children, a member of Girls Not Brides: The Global Partnership to End Child Marriage and a member of the Child Rights Coalition Malaysia, spoke to us about the situation of child marriage in Malaysia.

 It is difficult to know exactly how many children are affected by child marriage in Malaysia.
 The numbers suggest that it is a common practice among Muslims as well as indigenous communities; however it is also prevalent amongst the Indian and Chinese communities.

 In 2000, the census showed that child marriage affected 6,800 girls below the age of 15 as well as 4,600 boys in Malaysia.
 Of those girls, 2,450 were Malay, 1,550 Indigenous, 1,600 Chinese, 600 Indians, and 600 others.
 Subsequent censuses did not collect such information so it is hard to gauge the true extent of the practice.

 In 2010, a United Nations report showed that over 82,000 married women in Malaysia were girls between the ages of 15 and 19.
 To make matters worse, the Deputy Minister for Women revealed that, for that same year, nearly 16,000 girls below the age of 15 were in a marriage.

 The true scale of child marriage in Malaysia may, however, be even higher as many couples who take part in religious or customary weddings do not register their unions.